tobalsan/gojekyll/README.md

     $ git clone git://github.com/tobalsan/gojekyll.git myblog

+If it's the first time you're going to use Jekyll, then you should make sure that:
+  - you are using **Ruby > 1.9.3**
+  - you installed the Jekyll gem: `gem install Jekyll` (you might have to run `gem update --system` first)
+  - you have the Compass gem: `gem install compass`

 From there, you're all set to go.
 Simple tasks are as following:

 ### Create a post